-Until 2010, I ended every day with those words.
-I guess at least I was pretty consistent?
+Until 2010, we ended every day with those words.
+At least we were consistent?
 Oh, and we usually muttered something about nourishing food to our bodies before most meals, too.
 Unless we were in a restaurant, of course.
 Then we tried to be considerate of the other guests and not make them uncomfortable.
 (Hilarious, huh?)

 Sure, there were some deeper prayers.
 Days when I made promises (that I never kept), days when I begged for something that I should have been content not having, and the obligatory prayer for someone who was sick or dying.
 I even occasionally tried to hear from God… but ya know, I talked the whole time.